Georgian Bay: Legend of Kitchikewana

-Wyandot legend tells of a god called Kitchikewana, who was large enough to guard the whole of the Georgian Bay.
+Wyandot legend tells of a god called Kitchikewana, who was large enough to guard the whole of Georgian Bay.
 Kitchikewana was known for his great temper, and his tribe decided the best way to calm him was with a wife.
 They held a grand celebration, and many women came.
 Kitchikewana met a woman named Wanakita here.
 He decided that this was the woman he wanted to marry, and started planning the wedding immediately after she left.
 But when she was invited back, she told Kitchikewana that she was already engaged.
 Enraged, Kitchikewana destroyed all the decorations, running to one end of Beausoleil Island and grabbing a large ball of earth.
 Running to the other end, he tossed it into the Great Lakes.
 Thus, the 30,000 Islands were created.
-The indentations left behind by his fingers form the five bays of the Georgian Bay: Midland, Penetang, Hog, Sturgeon, and Matchedash.
+The indentations left behind by his fingers form the five bays of Severn Sound: Midland, Penetang, Hog, Sturgeon, and Matchedash.
 He then lay down to sleep and sleeps there still as Giant's Tomb Island.

 The town of Penetanguishene now has a large statue of Kitchikewana on its main street, and there is a YMCA summer camp for youth located on Beausoleil Island named after Kitchikewana.